 Unilateral severing of a joint tenancy – fraudulent conduct

-In a recent case1, the deceased and her partner had owned their residence of many years as joint tenants.
-On purchasing the property one of them paid a substantial deposit, meeting the balance with a mortgage, which was paid off shortly afterwards with funds from his father.
-The title deeds or certificate of title were then kept at home in a safe.
+In a case in New South Wales1 the deceased and her partner had owned their residence of many years as joint tenants.
+On purchasing the property one of them paid a substantial deposit borrowing by a mortgage to meet the balance.
+The mortgage was paid off shortly afterwards with funds from his father.
+The title deeds, certificate of title, definition here, were then kept at home in a safe.

 Some fourteen years later, for reasons unknown, the deceased unilaterally severed the joint tenancy without telling her partner so that she owned the whole property.
 She actively sought to conceal it, including asking her daughter to do so, as evidence before the Court showed.
 Following her mother’s death, the daughter then informed the surviving partner of what had happened.
 The deceased had left a will leaving her whole estate to her only child and daughter, which resulted in the daughter inheriting the property.